-We strongly encourage all customers to take a copy of their travel insurance documents (especially relevant We strongly encourage all customers to take a copy of their travel insurance documents (especially relevant international contact numbers) with them while on tour.
+We strongly recommend that you take out a policy as soon as you pay your deposit.
+Wendy Wu Tours cannot in any way be made liable for any additional cost incurred by the customer on any tour due to the customer not having adequate travel insurance.
+We also encourage all customers to take a copy of their travel insurance documents (especially relevant international contact numbers) with them while on tour.
 We advise that you check the inclusions and procedures for lodging claims prior to your departure.
-These documents should be stored separately from the originals.
-Wendy Wu Tours will not be liable for any costs incurred by you due to your failure to take out suitable travel insurance from the date of booking.
+These documents should be stored separately from the original.